jfcarr/rust-tech-talk/README.md

 This repo contains supporting material for the Rust tech talk, for the Dayton Dynamic Languages group.

+> Do you see something that's incorrect?
+Missing?
+Unclear?
+[Open an issue](https://github.com/jfcarr/rust-tech-talk/issues)!

 ## Contents

 Directory | Description